neesonia/sonia/README.md

-this file is important to us,
+ther is only one person
-read ist person ,
+, which
-  now move to the next person,
-  then move to the next.
+know about the session.